What is Kanjinti™ (trastuzumab-anns)?

 How does Kanjinti work?

-Since Kanjinti works only with tumors with high levels of HER2, your doctor will test your tumor for it before prescribing this medication.
+Kanjinti only on tumors with high levels of HER2.
+Your doctor will test your tumor for it before prescribing this drug.1-3

 What are the possible side effects of Kanjinti?